 death catches us unprepared, confused and uncertain about what to do, making the process of mourning even more painful and burdensome.
 It is far better, healthier and kinder to our loved ones to face the inevitable with fortitude and convey our wishes to those who will survive us.

-For further information and a copy of Sinai's "A Sacred Pilgrimage: A Guide to Jewish Practices on Death and Mourning," please contact our Director of Engagement.
+For further information regarding hosting a Shiva at Sinai or for a copy of Sinai's "A Sacred Pilgrimage: A Guide to Jewish Practices on Death and Mourning," please contact our Director of Engagement.